Skip to content

 Marfik, Lambda Ophiuchi, is a triple star system in Ophiuchus.
 It has a combined apparent magnitude of 3.90 and is about 170 light years distant from the solar system.
 The star’s traditional name, Marfik, means “the elbow” in Arabic.

 Lambda Ophiuchi is a suspected variable.
-It has the stellar classification of A0V+A, matching the spectrum of a white main sequence dwarf.
+It has the stellar classification A0V+A, matching the spectrum of a white main sequence dwarf.

 67 Ophiuchi